 \begin{enumerate} \item Train SCM structural functions between the states and actions using the data of historical trajectories of the RL agent; \item Compute the important vector by intervening in the SCM. \end{enumerate}

-In the first step, we notice that there are three types of causal relations among the states and actions: intra-state, policy-defined, and transition-defined relations.
-As shown in Fig.~\ref{gp:causal_state_action} , the green directed edges are the intra-state relations, which are defined by the underlying causal mechanism.
-The orange edges describe the policy and represent how the states variable affect the action.
-The third type of relations shown as blue edges are the causal relationship between the states across different times.
-They represent the dynamics about the environment and depend on the transition probability $P(\mathbf{s}_t,a_t,\mathbf{s}_{t+1})$ in the MDP.
+First, we notice that there are three types of causal relations between the states and actions: intra-state, policy-defined, and transition-defined relations.
+As shown in Fig.~\ref{gp:causal_state_action}, the green directed edges represent the intra-state relations, which are defined by the underlying causal mechanism.
+The orange edges describe the policy and represent how the state variables affect the action.
+The third type of relation shown as blue edges is the causal relationship between the states across different times.
+They represent the dynamics of the environment and depend on the transition probability $P(\mathbf{s}_t,a_t,\mathbf{s}_{t+1})$ in the MDP.

-We assume that the intra-states and transition-defined causal relations are captured by the causal graph skeleton.
+We assume that the intra-state and transition-defined causal relations are captured by the causal graph skeleton.
 For the policy-defined relations, we assume a general case where all state features are the causal parents of the action.
 In the causal graph, each edge defines a causal relation, and the vertex defines a variable $V$ with a causal structural function $f$.
 Then we only need to learn the causal structural functions between the vertices.
+To achieve this, we can learn each vertex's function separately.
 For a vertex $V_i$ and its parents $\mathcal{P}a_i$, based on Eq.~(\ref{eq:scm}), we make an additive noise assumption to simplify the problem and formulate the function mapping between $V_i$ and $\mathcal{P}a_i$ as

-where $U_i$ is the exogenous variables.
+where $U_i$ is an exogenous variable.
 We note that the additive noise assumption is widely used in the causal discovery literature~\cite{hoyer2008nonlinear,peters2014causal}.
-We use supervised learning to learn the function mapping among the vertices.
+We then use supervised learning to learn the function mapping among the vertices.
 Specifically, $f_a$ for action $a_t$ is defined as

-where $m$ is the dimension of state, and $U_{a}$ is the exogenous variable for the actions.
+where $m$ is the dimension of the state, and $U_{a}$ is the exogenous variable for the actions.

 For the state variables, we denote all exogenous variables as a vector $\mathbf{U_S}:=[U_1, \cdots, U_m]$ and learn the structural functions.
-Intuitively, the exogenous variable $U_{a}$ and $\mathbf{U_S}$ represent not only the random noises, but also some hidden features or the stochasticity of the policy for the intra-state and policy-defined causal relations.
+Intuitively, the exogenous variables $U_{a}$ and $\mathbf{U_S}$ represent not only random noise but also hidden features or the stochasticity of the policy for the intra-state and policy-defined causal relations.
 For transition-defined relations, the exogenous variables can be regarded as the stochasticity in the environment.